viethentai/React-Story-Facebook/README.md

 # React-Story-Facebook
-Remade version from whoant source code: https://github.com/whoant/react-story-facebook
+Remake version from whoant source code: https://github.com/whoant/react-story-facebook
 ## Installation

 Navigate to **chrome://extensions/** and click the "Load unpacked extension..." button.
 Navigate to and select this